Falkland Islands Museum and National Trust

 The Ball isn't new to the Islands.
 Before the Museum took over, the event was held by Jeannie McKay in memory of her daughter Helen, whose idea it was to introduce the Ball to the Falkland Islands calendar back in 2005.

-The five balls that the Museum has hosted have been very successful.
+The six balls that the Museum has hosted have been very successful.
 Thanks to the hard work of all of our helpers but especially our sponsors, the Falkland Islands Company.

 Past Winners